 Post-activity: Warm down and stretch.

 Have weekly or fortnightly massage treatments to ensure the muscle is not tense to start with.
-This will not only prevent further damage to a tense muscle, but will allow you to ‘up your game’ I have had serious sports/ gym clients present with the severest tension, who are under the threat of a serious injury, without even realising it!
-Their response is always the same- whilst the initial treatment uncomfortable at times, the outcome was dynamic, stamina improved and the ability to train ‘harder’ with ease very notable and satisfying.
+This will not only prevent further damage to a tense muscle but will allow you to ‘up your game’ I have had serious sports/ gym clients present with the severest tension, who are under the threat of a serious injury, without even realising it!
+Their response is always the same- whilst the initial treatment was uncomfortable at times, the outcome was dynamic, stamina improved and the ability to train ‘harder’ with ease was very notable and satisfying.

 What Do You Do If You Injure Yourself?